rmartinc/jspc/README.md

 ## How to build it

 It is a maven project so just install or package it.
+Maven and JDK should be present in the system.

 ```
 mvn clean package
 ```

-## Hot to use it
+## How to use it

 For the moment the tool should be used using the [exec-maven-plugin](https://www.mojohaus.org/exec-maven-plugin/).
 So the options should be passed using the `exec.args` system property of the exec plugin.
 For example, assuming the WAR exploded application is inside the directory `/path/to/webapp`, the following commands creates a `precompiled-jsp.jar` library with all the compiled classes in it: